 Are we really in need of a document outlining what should be common sense?

-Our two cents is that everybody is out to enjoy themselves and the British Countryside, which can only be a good thing.
+We believe that everybody is out to enjoy themselves and the environment of the British countryside, which can only be a good thing.
 And personally, we try to be courteous to others on bridleways, treating them how we would wish to be treated ourselves.
-This can mean slowing down to a walk to pass, or reigning in to the side to allow a cyclist around.
+This should mean slowing down to a walk to pass others, or reigning in to the side to allow a cyclist go around.

-But how to deal with others?
-We often find that simply asking for what you want is the best way to go.
+But how to deal with others who are using the bridleway at the same time?
+We often find that simply asking for what you want in a polite manner is the best way to go.
 A quick shout to a walker or jogger: "Behind you!" or "On your left!" is usually quickly understood.
-Other riders and cyclists much the same.
-The bone of contention is often passing at unsuitable speed, so a shout of "Slow, please!" works more often than not.
+In regards to other riders and cyclists much the same should be sufficient.
+The bone of contention is often passing by at an unsuitable speed, so a shout of "Slow, please!" works more often than not.
 If you feel it necessary you can always elaborate or explain as they get closer.
-And try to remember a "Thank You" goes a long way, and it may encourage good behavior in future!
+And try to remember a "Thank You" goes a long way, and it may encourage good behaviour in the future!